 Hey, everybody, it’s Craig again.
 And in this video tutorial, I’m gonna show you how to adjust the timing of your subtitle block.
-So let’s jump right into that.
+So, let’s jump right into that.

 There, so when you’re on the editor page, you’re going to click this cc tab here, and that is going to bring up your subtitles.
 Okay, now the way your subtitles work on Clipscribe is every second is accounted for, even blank spots.
 So if you have some spots in here that are blank, there’s a reason for that.
 Don’t worry about that.
 You’re going to use these blank spots to your advantage, actually, so you’re gonna press play here to review your subtitles there are two play buttons.

-So let’s say I want to adjust that, and I wanna make sure that the words so here is only tied to the second line that I’m going to adjust the timing here, and what you’re doing when you’re clicking these arrows is you’re moving time from one block to another because again, all the seconds here are accounted for.
+So let’s say I want to adjust that, and I wanna make sure that the words so here are only tied to the second line that I’m going to adjust the timing here, and what you’re doing when you’re clicking these arrows is you’re moving time from one block to another because again, all the seconds here are accounted for.
 So you want to make sure everything stays in line here, so I’m gonna adjust the timing back here a little bit.
 Okay, so now because I moved the time here backward, you can hear here that I basically took the so, of the end of this one, and now, if I play this one, right, and you still hear a little trail of it.

 And I talk about this in the section we talk about removing blocks and if you just click this eyeball here, you could just get rid of that whole blank block there.
 So let’s get rid of that and see how that works okay.
 And also, let’s get rid of this one here so this should be so what are so let’s say that you want to split one of these lines.
 Let’s take this one.
 The attention-getting power of my video and we want my video to be on a separate line.
-So I’m gonna put my cursor right here,
+So I’m going to put my cursor right here,

-And there you go, okay, so that is how you’re gonna adjust the timing.
-You’re gonna move time in between your blocks and you make slight adjustments.
+And there you go, okay, so that is how you’re going to adjust the timing.
+You’re going to move time in between your blocks and you make slight adjustments.
 If you need to you can use some more of these advanced tools.
-If you need to make you know more significant adjustments, but that’s how you gonna do it.
+If you need to make you know more significant adjustments, that’s how you going to do it.

 So if you have questions, let me know on this I’d love to help you out with any questions you have.
-And other than that, I look forward to seeing you on the next video.